-Radiotherapy treatment will vary depending on your situation.
+Radiotherapy treatment will vary depending on your pancreatic cancer diagnosis and the type of radiotherapy you are having.
 You will go to the hospital for each treatment but you won’t need to stay overnight.

 Chemoradiotherapy is chemotherapy together with radiotherapy.
 The chemotherapy may make the cancer cells more sensitive to the radiotherapy, making it more effective.